b1amage/student-enrolment-system/README.md

 ### To Run
 - Run the Main.java

+### Note
+- All the reports in csv file is saved in the reports directory

 ### Supporting tools used
 - LucidChart: for drawing UML, including use case diagram and class diagram (attached on zip file)